 In the application, you will be asked to write a statement of objectives.
 Please explain why you are a good candidate for the MIT-WHOI Joint Program in the field you have chosen.
 You should describe why you wish to attend graduate school, what you would like to study, and any research experience you have.
 Include as far as you can your particular interests, be they experimental, theoretical, or field oriented, and describe how your background and the MIT-WHOI Joint Program support these interests.
 This is a good place to mention research areas of specific faculty that most interest you.
 The Admissions Committee will welcome any factors you wish to bring to its attention concerning your academic and work experience to date.

 Investigate and apply for sources of student support, such as U.S-funded fellowships, non-U.S. agencies that fund graduate studies abroad, etc. While students admitted to the program are admitted with funding (i.e. they receive a stipend and tuition is paid – there is no option of students paying their own tuition), we encourage students to apply for outside fellowships while applying to graduate school.
 See Graduate Fellowship Opportunities.

 Do not mail any additional materials such as CVs, abstracts, personal information or lists of professional accomplishments.
 These will not be considered for admission purposes.

 Notification will be made via email.
 Please set email settings to allow all mail from mit.edu and whoi.edu and regularly check spam/trash folders.

 The Joint Program will notify applicants via email regarding the receipt of all application materials.

-Notification of admission decisions will be sent via email to applicants in early March.
+Notification of admission decisions will be sent via email to applicants by early March.

-There will be an open house FOR ADMITTED STUDENTS March 6 and March 7, 2017.
+There will be an open house FOR ADMITTED STUDENTS in March 2020.
+Dates have not been finalized.